Goal Alignment in LLM-Based User Simulators for Conversational AI: Experiments

-On the other hand, the MultiWOZ dataset's user goals predominantly focus in task objective and requirements, and preliminary experiments showed that Llama-3.1-8B-Instruct achieved over a 95\% success rate on these goals.
+While the original MultiWOZ dataset provides a solid foundation of user goals, they predominantly focus on task objective and requirements, and preliminary experiments showed that Llama-3.1-8B-Instruct achieved over a 95\% success rate on these goals.
 To develop a more demanding and comprehensive evaluation dataset for user simulators, we developed MultiWOZ Challenge.
-This dataset contains 150 carefully constructed user goals that incorporate all sub-component categories and feature more complex task objective and requirements.
-The generation process, that involved both LLMs and human annotations, is detailed in Appendix \ref{sec:multiwoz_goal_generation}.
+MultiWOZ Challenge comprises 150 carefully constructed user goals that incorporate all sub-component categories and feature more complex task objective and requirements.
+The generation process involved both LLMs and human annotations, and is detailed in Appendix \ref{sec:multiwoz_goal_generation}.

+\paragraph{Training Datasets.} The training datasets for the Cold-Start SFT and GRPO with UGST Rewards stages are based on 1000 user goals drawn from two domains: 500 goals from the $\tau$-Bench Retail training dataset and 500 MultiWOZ goals generated using our goal generation pipeline (Appendix \ref{sec:multiwoz_goal_generation}).
+Note that the $\tau$-Bench Airline domain remains unseen during training, allowing us to asses out-of-domain performance.